-You will be assessed through three exams at the end of the course that will test your subject knowledge and mathematical, practical and data interpretation/handling skills.
+You will be assessed through three exams at the end of the course that will test your subject knowledge.
+In the exams you will be asked to apply mathematical and practical knowledge but also to evaluate, analyse and interpret sets of data.

 Your investigative and practical skills will also be assessed throughout the course and contribute to a Practical Endorsement in addition to your A Level grade.
 Many university courses require a pass in this.